 Palm Jumeirah

 You can take the Full Dubai City Tour to cover these spots.
 A hop-on hop-off experience is a good way to explore the sights at your own time and pace.
-If you want to notch up a simple trip to a luxury level, opt for a limousine city tour experience.
+If you want to upgrade your trip to a luxury level, opt for a limousine city tour experience.Â

 Day 2 – Old Dubai

-On day 2, turn your attention to what Dubai was before it became a futuristic city.
-Today’s highlights include:
+On day 2, focus on what Dubai was before it became a futuristic city.
+Today’s highlights include:Â

 Al Fahidi Historical Neighbourhood